Event counts are incomplete

 Player Details

 Playing freestyle with Jim Kenner through the 1960s, we had no mentors.
 We wouldn’t see anyone that could play at our level until 1973.
 I give a lot of credit to my parents.
-My father, for coaching me in many sports at a young age, and my open-minded, supportive mother, who attended my shows and competitions whenever she could.
+My father, for coaching me in many sports at a young age, and my supportive mother, who attended my shows and competitions whenever she could.

 Show and Frisbee tournaments, TV interviews, magazines, and newspaper articles.